Wellbeing through Music

 - We also put on several informal concerts in hospital settings, including Guys Hospital, St Thomas’ Hospital and the Royal Hospital for Neurodisability, again bringing the joy of music to those who need it most of all.

-For more information about our Meet the Music programme, email our Director of Participation, Julia Roderick.
+For more information about our Meet the Music programme, email our Director of Participation, Fiona Lambert.

 We rely on the generosity of charitable trusts and foundations to deliver our Wellbeing through Music programme.
 This programme been made possible by: